Hodge Laplacians on graphs: Higher order

 Applying the results in Section~\ref{sec:hodge} with $A = \delta_{k}$ and $B = \delta_{k-1}$, we obtain the unique representation of cohomology classes as harmonic cochains

 as well as the Hodge decomposition

 and the relation

-\begin{example}[Graph isomorphism] Two undirected graphs $G$ and $H$ on $n$ vertices are said to be \textit{isomorphic} if they are essentially the same graph up to relabeling of vertices.
-The \textit{graph isomorphism problem}, an open\footnote{Perhaps not for much longer --- a significant breakthrough has been announced \cite{babai2} as this article is going to press.} problem in computer science, asks whether there is a polynomial-time algorithm for deciding if two given graphs are isomorphic \cite{babai}.
+\begin{example}[Hearing the shape of a graph] Two undirected graphs $G$ and $H$ on $n$ vertices are said to be \textit{isomorphic} if they are essentially the same graph up to relabeling of vertices.
+The \textit{graph isomorphism problem}, an open problem in computer science, asks whether there is a polynomial-time algorithm\footnote{An astounding recent result of Babai \cite{babai2} is that there is a \emph{quasipolynomial}-time algorithm.} for deciding if two given graphs are isomorphic \cite{babai}.
 Clearly two isomorphic graphs must be \textit{isospectral} in the sense that the eigenvalues (ordered and counted with multiplicities) of their graph Laplacians are equal,

 a condition that can be checked in polynomial time.
-Not surprisingly, the converse is not true, or we would have been able to determine graph isomorphism in polynomial time.
-We should mention that there are several definitions of isospectral graphs, in terms of the adjacency matrix, graph Laplacian, normalized Laplacian, signless Laplacian, etc. See \cite{BG,GLS} for many interesting examples.
+Not surprisingly, the converse --- the graph theoretic analogue of Kac's famous problem \cite{Kac} --- is not true, or we would have been able to determine graph isomorphism in polynomial time.
+We should mention that there are several definitions of isospectral graphs, in terms of the adjacency matrix, graph Laplacian, normalized Laplacian, signless Laplacian, etc; see \cite{BG,GLS} for many interesting examples of nonisomorphic isospectral graphs.

 The reader may perhaps wonder what happens if we impose the stronger requirement that the eigenvalues of all their higher-order Hodge $k$-Laplacians be equal as well?

 For any $m\ge 1$, these indeed give a stronger set of sufficient conditions that can be checked in polynomial time.
 For example, the eigenvalues of $\Delta_0$ for the two graphs in Figure~\ref{fig:iso1} are $0, 0.76, 2, 3, 3, 5.24$ (all numbers rounded to two decimal figures).
 On the other hand, the eigenvalues of $\Delta_1$ are $0, 0.76, 2, 3, 3, 3, 5.24$ for the graph on the left and $0, 0, 0.76, 2, 3, 3, 5.24$ for the graph on the right, allowing us to conclude that they are not isomorphic.
 These calculations are included in Section~\ref{sec:cal}.